AeFinderProject/aefinder-docs/docs/developing.md

 ### Get the Contract File

-In the AeFinder App project, if you need to perform tasks such as processing specified LogEvent or querying data from the chain, you will need to use contract log events and interface definitions.
+In the AeIndexer project, if you need to perform tasks such as processing specified LogEvent or querying data from the chain, you will need to use contract log events and interface definitions.
 This involves incorporating the appropriate contract file into your project.

 #### Steps to Integrate Contract Files